Toloka/docs/en/toloka-kit/reference/toloka.streaming.pipeline.Pipeline.observers_iter.md

 * **Returns:**

   An iterator over all registered observers except deleted ones.
-May contain observers sheduled to deletion and not deleted yet.
+Might contain observers scheduled for deletion and not deleted yet.

 * **Return type:**